arturoherrero/powercore/README.md

 #### `percentile`

-Return the percentile value for a given percentage.
+Returns the percentile value for a given percentage.

 ```ruby
 [1, 2, 3, 4].percentile(49)     # => 2